NC State Extension Publications

 Skip to Residential Recommendations

 Elms should be maintained by proper watering and fertilizing.
 Native elm bark beetle populations can be reduced by removing and destroying breeding sites such as dead and dying elms and elm firewood.
 Healthy elm trees should not be pruned between April 1 and August 31, as beetles are strongly attracted to open tree wounds.
 A pyrethroid insecticide applied to the lower 6 feet of the trunks of living elms during April and May should help protect elms from native elm bark beetles (but not smaller European elm bark beetles!).
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 If elms are specified in a landscape plan, consider planting cultivars resistant to Dutch elm disease.

 References